Grain Size

 At Om Metalab Services Pvt.
 Ltd. the grain size test and distribution of particles in a substance, usually metals or ceramics, can be found out through a technique called grain size testing.
 It offers useful details about the microstructure and characteristics of the substance.

-• Optical Microscopy: This method involves examining a prepared sample under a microscope and measuring the size of individual grains using a calibrated eyepiece reticle or image analysis software.
-It provides a quick and relatively low-cost way to determine grain sizes in the range of a few micrometers to several hundred micrometers.
+• Optical Microscopy: Using optical microscopy, we examine a prepared sample under a microscope to measure the size of individual grains.
+This method involves a calibrated eyepiece reticle or advanced image analysis software to provide accurate measurements.
+Optical microscopy is a quick and cost-effective method, capable of determining grain sizes ranging from a few micrometers to several hundred micrometers.

-• Electron Backscatter Diffraction (EBSD): Using a technique called electron backscatter diffraction (EBSD), which is based on scanning electron microscopy (SEM), it is possible to simultaneously determine the crystallographic details and grain size.
-It examines the crystal structure and inclination of individual grains using the diffraction patterns created by electrons interacting with the sample.
-In the submicron and nanoscale range, EBSD can offer grain size information.
+• Electron Backscatter Diffraction (EBSD): EBSD is a powerful technique based on scanning electron microscopy (SEM).
+It allows for the simultaneous determination of crystallographic details and grain size.
+By analyzing the diffraction patterns created by electrons interacting with the sample, EBSD offers precise information about the crystal structure and orientation of individual grains.
+This method is ideal for submicron and nanoscale grain size analysis.

 Standard we tested to